 Online precision nitrogen management tool for corn grain, silage and sweet corn uses well-calibrated computer model and high-resolution weather data to fine-tune N rates and increase profits.
-Learn more.
+Visit the Adapt-N Site to learn more.

 Provides agricultural and horticultural education through workshops, newsletters and consultations utilizing traditional and electronic means.
 Counties included in the program are: Albany, Columbia, Greene, Schenectady and Washington.
-Visit site.
+Capital Area Agriculture site.

 Includes pesticide information and management recommendations for berries, field crops, grapes, greenhouse and herbaceous ornamentals, hops, tree fruit, trees and shrubs, turfgrass, vegetable crops and pest management around the home.
 Purchase hard copies or online access.